PolkaGate: How to Restore an Account Print

 Your mnemonic phrase will appear invalid until all words are entered.
 If your mnemonic phrase is still invalid after you enter all the words, check this article for troubleshooting steps.

-6. That's it!
-Your restored account will appear in the list of your accounts in PolkaGate.
+4. That's it!
+Your restored account will appear in the list of accounts in PolkaGate.

 ℹ️ GOOD TO KNOW

-5. Click the "Restore" button, and you're done!
-Your restored account will appear in the list of your accounts in PolkaGate.
+4. That's it!
+Your restored account will appear in the list of accounts in PolkaGate.